KILTprotocol/sdk-js/docs/contribution-guide.md

 In the KILT SDK, modules and public methods are documented directly in the code, in what is called *docBlocks*.
 DocBlocks are special comments which document the code they precede.
 DocBlocks need to follow some linting rules.
 Make sure ESLint is activated in your code editor, so the errors and warnings are highlighted.

-We also check these rules on commit, so that you're protected: you can't push a linting error to the repo.
+We also check these rules on commit and in our CI pipeline, so that you're protected: you can't push a linting error to the repo.

 You don't need to - but if you're interested, you can see all the linting rules for the inline docBlocks in `.eslintrc.json`, and check what they mean on [jsdoc][jsdoc].